 Your engine is particularly sensitive at start up — precisely when it needs free flowing oil to operate.
 Cold weather can slow or stall oil flow and that’s when choosing an oil designed to flow more easily is important.
 An oil with a 5W viscosity rating is usually recommended for winter use, but a synthetic oil may provide the best protection for your vehicle.
 Refer to your car owner’s manual for specifics on your make and model.

 4. Fuel Line

 A small amount of water vapor in your fuel tank is not uncommon and typically poses no problem.
 However, in the winter, that same residue can freeze and clog the fuel line, keeping your car from starting.

 There is a two-part solution to this problem.
 First, keep your fuel tank full as much as possible.
 That’ll keep water from forming inside the tank and moving through the fuel line.
 Second, add a fuel system additive.
 This product removes water, works as a fuel line antifreeze and cleans the fuel injector.
 Keep a few bottles on hand throughout the winter.

 Beyond these four car fluids, your winter vehicle maintenance should include other steps to prepare your car, including checking your tires to ensure sufficient tread depth.
 For ultimate protection, however, winter tires — rated for severe winter duty — can be placed on all four corners.
 You should also update your emergency car kit, adding winter supply items such as a shovel, hat, gloves, boots, blankets, cat litter and energy bars.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on winter vehicle maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.